 Similar to the previous tattoorial in method, but this time, instead erasing progressively, you add in a highlight color progressively, this color will normally be white, but you can also you the brightest part of the skin if the highlight color has a strong hue and implies a colored light source, like blue for instance.

 If the image has a colored outline like in the example video, I use a gradient adjustment overlay to color it.

+Skibidi toilet